-Two years ago, I began exploring the interconnectivity of the mobile economy.
+A few years ago, we began exploring the inter-connectivity of the mobile economy.
 At the time, “deep linking”一the use of a link to connect a user with a specific piece or page of content within an application, rather than to the desired content’s app homepage一was all the rage.
 The main reason this trend exploded was because content consumption migrated from desktop to mobile.
 Then, within mobile, content consumption started to occur inside applications.
 While I worked to understand if the emerging deep linking functionality would present an investment opportunity, I came across a solution that leveraged this technology and set out to solve a different, but also large pain point — and that’s when I recognized a parallel to the web 1.0 world.

 A Look at Today’s Mobile Economy

 Today, the mobile economy is $100 billion, and growing fast.
 Forrester projects that mobile commerce will reach $149 billion in the U.S. alone by 2019.
 However, less than one percent of mobile revenue comes from affiliate sales.
 Compare that with web-based e-commerce, where 22 percent of the $400 billion market is driven through partnerships and performance marketing sales.
 Thus, the mobile affiliate marketing space is just beginning, and almost non-existent.

 The lack of a platform built to support mobile partnerships and performance marketing is likely the result of three main factors: First, mobile attribution has been technically difficult to identify due to the limitations of current deep linking technology.
 Second, publishers are often reluctant to send users off of their property if they are not able to benefit financially from doing so — and mobile web hasn’t yielded strong results for retailers.
 And third, the complexity of routing the user to the right destination一either app or mobile web一has led to broken flows and lost transactions.

 No company has done a great job at putting a thoughtful, end-to-end solution in place until now.